 These three electrolytes need to be consumed in a specific ratio to one another to ensure you maintain electrolyte balance.

-Every day, in addition to what you take in from dietary sources, you should be consuming 5,000mg of sodium; 1,000mg of potassium, ideally in the form of potassium chloride or potassium sulfate; and 300mg of magnesium, preferably in the form of magnesium citrate.
+Every day, in addition to what you take in from dietary sources, you should be consuming 5,000mg of sodium; 1,000mg of potassium, ideally in the form of potassium chloride or potassium sulfate; and 300mg of magnesium.

 Drinking Water is Not Going to Help You!